AdobeDocs/dynamic-media-classic.en/help/using/creating-media-portal-groups.md

     * To edit a group's permissions, select the group, and then select **[!UICONTROL Edit]**.

 1. In the Add Group or Edit group dialog box, select the **[!UICONTROL Asset Access Permissions]** tab.
 The right side of the tab offers boxes for establishing read, write, and delete permissions for folders and assets.
 You can expand and collapse folders and subfolders in the left pane.
 1. To assign rights to folders or individual assets, select the folder in the left pane.
 The folder contents appear in the right pane.
 Then assign rights for the group by selecting the boxes for the corresponding files.
-Or, selecting the folders in the right pane.
+Or, select the folders in the right pane.

    This table maps different tasks to read, write, and delete permissions.